DeFiCh/defichain.com/content/white-paper/white-paper.de.md

 ---

-## Background/Industry
+## Hintergrund/Branche

-### DeFi’s promises and challenges
+### DDie Möglichkeiten und Herausforderungen des DeFi-Systems

-Decentralized Finance promises to provide a variety of financial instruments without the need for middle(wo)men to ensure that the services are trusted.
-According to the OECD, financial services typically make up 20–30% of total service market revenue and about [20% of the total gross domestic product](https://www.investopedia.com/terms/g/gdp.asp) in [developed economies](https://www.investopedia.com/terms/d/developed-economy.asp)[^1].
+Das dezentrale Finanzsystem verspricht, eine Vielzahl von Finanzinstrumenten anzubieten, ohne dass Mittelsmänner dafür sorgen müssen, dass die Dienstleistungen verlässlich sind.
+Nach Angaben der OECD machen Finanzdienstleistungen in [entwickelten Volkswirtschaften](https://www.investopedia.com/terms/d/developed-economy.asp)[^1] 20-30% des gesamten Dienstleistungsumsatzes und etwa 20% des gesamten [Bruttoinlandsprodukts](https://www.investopedia.com/terms/g/gdp.asp)aus.
 This is an enormous industry dedicated to one thing: making sure that financial transactions are trusted.
 With the advent of blockchain, trustless systems and smart contracts can be used to replace much of the functionality of this industry, dramatically increasing the return on investment for the individual investor.

 Financial services today are providing an important service, but at a very high cost, and despite many fintech developments, the following underlying issues persist: